 Should I find a job before going abroad?

 Very much up to you and the country in question.
 If you like adventure, and have a good TEFL certificate - and perhaps a degree for working permit purposes - you might jet off with the reasonable confidence of finding work when you land.
 If you are a little more staid, or nervous, or cash-strapped, you might do better to fix it all up before leaving.
 This is six of one and half-a-dozen of the other.
 Employers in some countries actually prefer to see the whites of your eyes and are not interested in talk of video-conferencing or Internet interviews.
 Other employers may have agents in your own country and prefer to recruit in that way.

 How do I arrange a job from home?

 First of all, watch the job advertisements and contact possible employers.
-Check out job offers on the English Club ESL Jobs Board or sign up for JobWatch on TEFL.net ESL Jobs and receive notification of new job postings.
+Check out job offers on TEFL.net ESL Jobs and other job sites.
 You can also post your CV/resume in the CV/Resume Bank to let employers know that you are available for work.
-For advice about preparing an effective CV/resume and covering letter, check out CVs & Resumes - Tips for Success or the ebook CVs, Resumes & Covering Letters.
+For advice about preparing an effective CV/resume and covering letter, check out CVs & Resumes - Tips for Success.

 How do I know that a foreign employer is reputable?